UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

 module load gdal/3.8.5 geos/3.9.5 proj/9.4.0 sqlite/3.45
 ```

 Now, save and exit.
-If you're using nano, you can do this with ++ctrl+x++, then select ++y++ to save your changes and exit.
 Once your file exists with the desired contents, start an new OnDemand RStudio session.

 ### Setting a New User State Directory